A Harder-Narasimhan theory for Kisin modules: The tensor product theorem

 \begin{thm} Let $X$, $G$, and $\cL$ be as above.
 There exists a morphism $\phi: \fX^{ss}_\cL \ra X^{ss}_\cL /\!/ G$ that is uniquely characterized by the property that any morphism from $\fX^{ss}_\cL$ to a separated scheme factors uniquely through $\phi$.
 In particular, $\phi$ is universally closed. \end{thm}

 Any morphism $\phi$ from a stack to a separated scheme with the universal property of the theorem is called the \emph{coarse moduli space} of the stack.
 The crucial property of coarse quotients, for our purposes, is that the morphism $\phi$ from the stack to its coarse space is an \emph{adequate moduli space morphism}.
 These morphisms are defined and studied in \cite{alper2013, alper2014}.
-Such morphisms are universally closed and weakly proper (see Proposition \ref{prop:ams_vc}), by \cite[Main Thm.]{alper2014}.
+Such morphisms are universally closed and ``weakly proper'' (as discussed in \S\ref{subsec:val}), by \cite[Main Thm.]{alper2014}.

 Here is the main input we need from this theory. \begin{cor} Let $X$, $G$, and $\cL$ be as above.
 Then $\fX^{ss}_\cL$ is an adequate moduli space over the projective $k$-scheme $X^{ss}_\cL/\!/ G$. \end{cor}